Keytruda (pembrolizumab) for kidney cancer

-Dosage: 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks.
+Dosage: 200 mg administered as an intravenous infusion over 30 minutes every 3 weeks or 400 mg as an intravenous infusion over 30 minutes every 6 weeks.

 - Your doctor will decide how many treatments you need.